nikhilashok19/Smart-Sanitary-Pad-Dispenser/README.md

-from weasyprint import HTML

-# Content for the README.md
+# Smart Sanitary Pad Dispenser for Women Health
 An ESP32-based automated sanitary pad dispenser featuring **Biometric Authentication (Fingerprint)** and **Mobile Integration (BLE)**.
 This system allows for secure user enrollment via a smartphone app and automated dispensing using a stepper motor and IR sensor feedback.

 ## 🚀 Key Features